HeidelTime/heideltime/doc/readme.txt

 		- sh install-tagger.sh
 	* Set environment variables (you can set variables globally, e.g., in your $HOME/.bashrc)
     	- export TREETAGGER_HOME='path to TreeTagger'
-   For further information on DKPro and TreeTagger, see their documentations.
+   For further information on the TreeTagger, take a look at its documentation.

-4. Adapt some paths in DKPro Core 1.0:
-	* run the adaptation script (or make the substitutions manually as described in the script)
-		- sh $HEIDELTIME_HOME/metadata/adaptDKProDescriptors.sh

 #########################